sirsavant/Image-Palette/README.md

 # Image Palette

-Use the slider and color palette to change the padding, blur, and base color to elements on the page.
+Use the slider and color palette to change the padding, blur, and base color of the elements on the page.